-agent-governance-toolkit (microsoft/agent-governance-toolkit) is an open-source AI project on GitHub.
-Repository summary: AI Agent Governance Toolkit — Policy enforcement, zero-trust identity, execution sandboxing, and reliability engineering for autonomous AI agents.
+agent-governance-toolkit is an agent orchestration repository at microsoft/agent-governance-toolkit; the stored repo summary is: AI Agent Governance Toolkit — Policy enforcement, zero-trust identity, execution sandboxing, and reliability engineering for autonomous AI agents.
 Covers 10/10 OWASP Agentic Top 10.
-Its focus includes developer-centric engineering workflows, security and compliance automation.
-It is suitable for extension, integration, and iterative delivery in real workflows.
+Its recorded primary language is Python.
+License metadata lists MIT.
+GitHub metadata shows about 1,259 stars.

 License